Carl Peter Thunberg: Return to Europe

 In 1778, Thunberg left Ceylon for Amsterdam, with a two week stay at the Cape.
 He finally arrived at Amsterdam in October 1778.
 He made a short trip to London where he met Joseph Banks.
 He saw there the Japanese collection from the 1680s of the German naturalist Engelbert Kaempfer (1651–1716), who had preceded him at Dejima.
 He also met Forster, who showed him his collections from Cook's second voyage.

 On arrival in Sweden in March 1779, he learned of the death of Linnaeus one year earlier.
 Thunberg was first appointed botanical demonstrator in 1777, and in 1781 professor of medicine and natural philosophy at the University of Uppsala.
 His publications and specimens resulted in the description of many new taxa.

 He published his Flora Japonica in 1784, and in 1788 he began to publish his travels.
 He completed his Prodromus Plantarum in 1800, his Icones Plantarum Japonicarum in 1805, and his Flora Capensis in 1813.
 He published numerous memoirs in the transactions of various Swedish and international scientific societies.
 He was an honorary member of sixty-six scientific societies.
 In 1776, while still in Asia, he had been elected a member of the Royal Swedish Academy of Sciences.
 He was elected a member of the American Philosophical Society in 1791.
 In 1809 he became correspondent, and in 1823 an associate member of the Royal Institute of the Netherlands.

-He died at Thunaberg near Uppsala on 8 August 1828.
+He died at Tunaberg near Uppsala on 8 August 1828.